JuliaBerry/PiCraft.jl/README.md

-getPlayerIds() # Return an array of all Player Id's connected to the server. setting(name, status) #Change a setting save() #save the current world state restore() #restore the world to the previouly saved world state post(s::string) #send string s to chat getTile() # return a tuple of integers (x, y, z),  for the tile on which the player is placed setTile(pos::Tuple{Real, Real, Real}) # move the player to the tile specified by the integer coordinates
+getPlayerIds() # Return an array of all Player Id's connected to the server. setting(name, status) #Change a setting save() #save the current world state restore() #restore the world to the previously saved world state post(s::string) #send string s to chat getTile() # return a tuple of integers (x, y, z),  for the tile on which the player is placed setTile(pos::Tuple{Real, Real, Real}) # move the player to the tile specified by the integer coordinates